Identity politics: moral high ground or happiness?

 These patterns present themselves again and again, regardless of my lovers’ gender.
 On this blog, I mostly talk about the things I do with Bran in the bedroom.
 But it’s the things that happen outside of the bedroom that have made me love him.
 He possesses the rare ability to listen to me, to validate my feelings, and to express his own in a responsible, respectful way.
 He shows up.
 I’m terrified, of course.
 I can’t believe it’s happening, and I can’t help but wonder if my own perceptions are blinded by love and hormones.
 But my inner voice — the good one, the one who knows things, not the one who calls me a traitor — tells me that he’s a rare gift and that I should hold onto him.
 I think I’d rather be happy with him than unhappy with anyone else.

-Entry Filed under: Bran, being a bad bisexual, being a good bisexual, being a good lesbian, bisexuality, courtship, identity politics, intimacy, love, memoir, monogamy, oh god not more mushy stuff.
+Entry filed under: being a bad bisexual, being a good bisexual, being a good lesbian, bisexuality, Bran, courtship, identity politics, intimacy, love, memoir, monogamy, oh god not more mushy stuff.
 Tags: , , , , , , .

 3 Comments Add your own